emanlapponi/defense/presentation/slides.md

 # CLARIN

-- Develop resources and systems that aim at facilitating NLP ❤️ SSH research
+- Develop an infrastructure to facilitate NLP ❤️ SSH research
 - Part of the CLARINO mandate: build a portal for NLP applications focusing on users with no NLP background

 ![bg right 100%](figures/clarin-page.png)